 The Company repurchases shares of its common stock as part of capital allocation programs authorized by our Board of Directors.
-During 2022, we repurchased an aggregate of \$1.5 billion of our common stock under accelerated share repurchase ("ASR") agreements and open market transactions, which equated to 9.4 million shares with a weighted average price per share of \$160.32, inclusive of per-share commissions.
-In addition, in December 2021, we executed an ASR agreement that completed in January 2022, at which time we received 0.4 million shares.
+Share repurchases are a part of our long-term strategy and incorporated into our overall capital allocation plan to enhance our Company's performance, in conjunction with our other uses of capital, and to return value to stockholders in a tax-efficient manner.
+During 2023, we allocated an aggregate of \$1.3 billion to repurchase our common stock under accelerated share repurchase ("ASR") agreements and open market transactions.
+As of December 31, 2023, we had received 7.8 million shares with a weighted average price per share of \$158.47, exclusive of per-share commissions.
+In February 2024, we completed our ASR agreement executed in October 2023, at which time we received 0.2 million shares.
 See Note 13 to the Consolidated Financial Statements for additional information.
-We announced in December 2022 that the Board of Directors has authorized up to \$1.5 billion in future share repurchases.
-This new authorization replaces our prior \$1.5 billion authorization that was fully utilized in 2022.
+We announced in December 2023 that the Board of Directors has authorized up to \$1.5 billion in future share repurchases, excluding the 1% excise tax discussed further below.
+This new authorization supersedes and replaces remaining authority under the prior Board of Directors' authorization for share repurchases announced in December 2022.

-The following table summarizes common stock repurchases made during the fourth quarter of 2022 (shares in millions):
+The following table summarizes common stock repurchases made during the fourth quarter of 2023 (shares in millions):